 A Case Study In Cooking Up Profits

 Let’s illustrate some of these principles at work in a case study.
-Dickey’s Barbeque Pit is a U.S. based, family run restaurant chain with over 500 locations.
-One day, CEO Roland Dickey pitched an idea to his wife (and CIO) Laura: “Barbecues and Big Data – let’s make this work!”.
+Dickey’s Barbecue Pit is a U.S. based, family-run restaurant chain with over 500 locations.
+One day, CEO Roland Dickey pitched an idea to his wife (and CIO) Laura: “Barbecues and Big Data – let’s make this work!”
 More than just big data, the couple wanted real-time, actionable insights.

 After getting their restaurant analytics system into place, they started to collect “priceless” information, such as:

-Behavioral data.
-Dickey’s learned that women with kids often go to a location on a Wednesday, and enjoy a long lunch late in the afternoon.
-Because of this data, Dickey’s now advertises “Craft Wednesdays” on Pintrest as a draw in for mothers and their children.
+- Behavioral data: Dickey’s learned that women with kids often go to a location on a Wednesday, and enjoy a long lunch late in the afternoon.
+Because of this data, Dickey’s now advertises “Craft Wednesdays” on Pinterest as a draw in for mothers and their children.